YunoHost/doc/doc_writing_guide.md

 Add a one-click install button (such as https://yunohost.org/#/app_piwigo_fr) and a button on the application integration level.

-Classification of available applications by tags (genre, Git, association management, emails, etc).
+Classification of available applications by tags (genre, Git, association management, e-mails, etc).

 ## Some typical and general uses (writing framework)